Lab 2 - Containerization technologies

 $ sudo nerdctl inspect whoami | jq -r '.[]."NetworkSettings"."Networks"."unknown-eth0"."IPAddress"'

-5. Building container images
+5. Building container images¶

 Before we run containers visible to the outside world, we should learn how we can build, debug and audit containers ourselves.
 Public containers are a great resource, but if you are not careful, they are also a way for a bad actor to gain access to your machine.
 You should always know what is running inside your container, otherwise you will open up the possibility being targeted by several types of attacks, including but not limited by supply chain attacks, attacks against non-updated software, attacks against misconfiguration, etc.

 One of the best ways to make sure you know what is happening inside your container, is to build it yourself.
 Building an image yourself is not black magic - anyone can do it.
-You need two things - a description of what and how to build - Dockerfile - and a tool that can build an image.
-In this lab we are going to use Kaniko as it is easier to run it in a containerized environment later on, that is in Kubernetes.
+You need two things - a description of what and how to build - Dockerfile

-The Dockerfile is a new syntax that allows to put together a working container, which is then snapshotted.
+is a new syntax that allows to put together a working container, which is then snapshotted.
 That snapshot is the image.
 The first step to building an image is to choose a base image.
 Think of a base image like an operating system, or a Linux distribution.
-The only difference is, that a base image might be any image, you could even use the image we used before, but as we are worried about unknown stuff inside our image and container, let's use an image from a trusted source - an image called alpine.
-This is a small Linux distribution that specializes in making small images.
-This is a benefit for containers, as larger containers require much more resources to be run.
-More information here: https://hub.docker.com/_/alpine
+The only difference is, that a base image might be any image, you could even use the image we used before, but as we are worried about unknown stuff inside our image and container, let's use an image from a trusted source - an image called alpine

 Let's set up our environment from building a container image.
-First, create a folder called dockerfile_lab (you can put it anywhere).
+First, create a folder called dockerfile_lab

-Inside that folder, create two files, one named Dockerfile and the second called server.py.
+Inside that folder, create two files, one named Dockerfile

-The logic will be following - we will build the container using the Dockerfile.
-Inside that Dockefile, there are instructions to install python3, python3-pip and to copy our Flask server.py file inside the container.
-Also, it is also instructed to expose the container port 5000 on startup, and run the server.py file.
+file inside the container.
+Also, it is also instructed to expose the container port 5000 on startup, and run the server.py

 import socket